 Small sheets of painting paper

-Add equal parts of glue and tempera paint in a container and stir.
+Directions: Add equal parts of glue and tempera paint in a container and stir.
 Mix up two to four different colors of this glue paint.

 Set out the painting paper.
 If you wish, cut the paper into seasonal shapes.